CamaraLab/CAJAL/docs/data_types.rst

 You can read this back with :func:`numpy.loadtxt` or :func:`pandas.read_csv`.

-By an "intracell distance matrix", we mean a numpy floating point array representing a matrix in "vector form" (see :func:`scipy.spatial.distance.pdist` and footnote 2 of :func:`scipy.spatial.distance.squareform`)

 A point cloud can be converted to a Euclidean distance matrix using :func:`scipy.spatial.distance.pdist`.